-Summary: "The battle for sustainable development will be won or lost in cities."
-While it is estimated that 80 per cent of global GDP is generated in cities, it is also estimated that 70 per cent of the worlds waste and 70 per cent of greenhouse gas emissions are created in cities.
+Summary: Flagship 5: SDG Cities was developed as the battle for sustainable development will be won or lost in cities.
+While it is estimated that 80 per cent of global GDP is generated in cities, it is also estimated that 70 per cent of the world's waste and 70 per cent of greenhouse gas emissions are created in cities.
 Cities can be planned and managed well and in doing so can be engines for sustainable development and the achievement of SDGs.
 SDG Cities therefore focuses on the potential of cities to drive the achievement of the SDGs and thus improve quality of life for all, leaving no one and no place behind.
-SDG Cities will work with cities, other levels of government, communities, the private sector and development partners to leverage public and private sector financing for sustainable urbanization.
-Better urban data starting from the SDGs creates the basis for evidence-based strategies and planning and impact investments whose performance can be measured against progress towards the SDGs.
-Challenges addressed: There is an urgent need to accelerate the achievement of SDGs in cities by 2030.
-The achievement of the SDGs will depend on the progress made in cities.
-The COVID-19 pandemic demonstrates all too clearly the consequences of poor urban management and while there is a need to rethink how cities can become sustainable and resilient, it is equally important to avoid reversing progress made.
+SDG Cities works with cities, other levels of government, communities, the private sector and development partners to leverage public and private sector financing for sustainable urbanization.
+Better urban data, starting from the SDGs, creates the basis for evidence-based strategies and planning and impact investments whose performance can be measured against progress towards the SDGs.
+Challenges addressed: There is an urgent need to accelerate the achievement of SDGs in cities by 2030, which will depend on the progress made at the local and regional levels.
+The COVID-19 pandemic demonstrates all too clearly the consequences of poor urban management and while there is a need to rethink how cities can become sustainable and resilient, it is equally important to avoid reversing the progress made.
 TESTIMONY "Adhering to all the global agendas is complicated, so we compiled what we want as inhabitants of the city with what the global agendas require, and we then reached seven goals with 420 indicators to measure progress.
-This was captured in a document and we now organize our budgets in accordance with this.
+This was captured in a document, and we now organize our budgets in accordance with this.
 Every New Year we gather - over 10,000 inhabitants of the cities - to take stock and celebrate our achievement.
-This (SDG Cities) programme, with its measurable system to plan and show progress and its ambition to reach 1,000 cities worldwide is the most important programme that is now on the table."
-Dr. Peter Kurtz, Mayor of Mannheim.
-Launch of the SDG Cities Global Initiative WUF, 10 Feb 2020 What UN-Habitat can offer: To achieve the scale and reach necessary to meet this challenge (with a goal of reaching 300 directly participating cities, passing knowledge to a further 600 cities), the SDG Cities Global Initiative measures SDG performance of cities in three key development areas in line with the New Urban Agenda transformative commitments:Sustainable urban development for social inclusion and ending poverty; - 1.
-Sustainable and inclusive urban prosperity and opportunities for all; and, - 2.
+This (SDG Cities) programme, with its measurable system to plan and show progress and its ambition to reach 1,000 cities worldwide, is the most important programme that is now on the table."
+Dr. Peter Kurtz,Mayor of Mannheim Launch of the SDG Cities Global Initiative WUF, 10 February 2020 What UN-Habitat can offer.
+To achieve the scale and reach necessary to meet this challenge (with a goal of reaching 300 directly participating cities, passing knowledge to further 600 cities), the SDG Cities Global Initiative measures SDG performance of cities in three key development areas in line with the New Urban Agenda transformative commitments: - 1.
+Sustainable urban development for social inclusion and ending poverty; - 2.
+Sustainable and inclusive urban prosperity and opportunities for all; and - 3.
 Environmentally sustainable and resilient urban development.